theirish81/redplant/doc/rules.md

 **TIP**: a wildcard can be implemented like this:
 * `/api/{rest:.*}`

+**IMPORTANT**: route paths have computed priorities which go beyond the order in which you describe them.
+Typically, the static routes get evaluated first.
+Subsequently, the routes are evaluated starting from the longest paths to the shortest.
+You can check the routes being registered and in which priority at boostrap, in the logs.
+Most of the time, the decision taken by the priority system are just fine, but in some specific cases you may experience unexpected results.
+Increase the specificity of the path patterns, and you should do just fine.

 The direct properties of a path are:
 * `origin` (string,required): a URL representing the origin we should forward the request to
 * `stripPrefix` (string,optional): inbound paths are generally appended as they are to the origin.
 For example, if the